 Posted Jan 13, 2013

-Acts of self-harm reflect deep distress, and are most often used as a desperate and reluctant last resort—a means of surviving rather than dying, and sometimes also a means of attracting much-needed attention.
-Many people who self-harm feel that their behaviour is shameful, and such feelings may be reinforced by the stigma that they are unfairly made to feel.
+Acts of self-harm reflect deep distress, and are most often used as a desperate and reluctant last resort—a means, if anything, of surviving rather than dying, and sometimes also of attracting much-needed attention and support.

-For some people, self-harm is a one-off response to a severe emotional crisis.
-For others, it is a more long-term problem.
-People may keep on self-harming because they keep on suffering from the same problems, or they may stop self-harming for a time, sometimes several years, only to return to self-harm at the next major emotional crisis.
+For many people, self-harm is a one-off response to a severe emotional crisis.
+But for some, it is a more long-term issue.
+People may carry on self-harming because they carry on suffering from the same problems, or they may stop self-harming for a time, sometimes several years, only to return to it at the next major emotional crisis.

-In some cases, the urge to self-harm may be so great that all you can do is minimize the risks involved.
-Try holding ice cubes in your palm and attempting to crush them, fitting an elastic band around your wrist and flicking it, or plucking the hairs on your arms and legs.
+In some cases, the urge to self-harm may be so overwhelming that all you can do is to minimize the risks involved.
+Things you can try: holding ice cubes in your palm and attempting to crush them, fitting an elastic band around your wrist and flicking it, or plucking the hairs on your arms and legs.

-If you have harmed yourself and are in pain or unable to control the bleeding, or if you have taken an overdose of whatever type or size, call emergency services immediately or get someone to take you to the Emergency Room as soon as possible.
+If you have harmed yourself and are in pain or unable to control the bleeding, or if you have taken an overdose of whatever type or size, call emergency services immediately or get someone to rush you to the Emergency Department.